 During the hours when blasting is permitted, peak particle velocity and overpressure produced by any blast, at a distance measured by the distance from the blast to the closest structure or building not owned or used by the entity conducting the blast, shall not exceed 0.75 inch per second for frequencies less than 40 hertz or 2.0 inches per second for frequencies of 40 hertz or more.
 In addition, air pressure levels emanating from such blasts shall not exceed 131 decibels for a high pass filter of 0.1 hertz, or 128 decibels for a high pass filter of two hertz, or 125 decibels for a high pass filter of six hertz.

 It shall be the responsibility of any person, firm or organization which engages in blasting to maintain verified records of the place, date, time and amount of the charge set for each blast and also to monitor and maintain a permanent record of all blasts with measurements at distances indicated in § 220-4.
-Such person, firm or corporation shall, not less than quarterly and upon demand, provide to the Director of the Department of Environmental Control of the Town of Clarkstown all such records and other proof of compliance to the standards established by § 220-4.
+Such person, firm or corporation shall, not less than quarterly and upon demand, provide to the Director of the Department of Engineering and Facilities Management of the Town of Clarkstown all such records and other proof of compliance to the standards established by § 220-4.
 Seismograph and air pressure readings of blasts shall be taken by a person regularly or routinely employed in the processes of seismograph readings and competent to qualify as an expert witness as to the results.

 Monitoring of blast.